Techtonica/curriculum/command-line/env.md

 - It’s not defined, is it?
 You still need to source it in the terminal!

-1. Type in the terminall, `source .env`, and then press enter.
+1. Type in the terminal, `source .env`, and then press enter.
 Now run your project. “lamp” should print in the console!

 1. Destructuring: object assignment
    - Did you notice that the whole config printed out, not just I_LOVE?
 We can destructure the config object to pinpoint just the variable that we want.